Savelor/SQLAIRefactor/docs/SQLinjection.md

 END
 ```

-**Solution 4**: When the query structure does not change, use a static SQL statement with parameter binding.
+**Solution 4: Static SQL** When the query structure does not change, use a static SQL statement with parameter binding.
 This approach completely avoids string concatenation and is the safest when applicable.
 ```sql
 CREATE PROCEDURE [dbo].[usp_testInj4]
 @cityname NVARCHAR(256)